DAMILOLA8909/airbnb-clone-project/README.md

 The project uses GitHub Actions and Docker to automate testing, integration, and deployment.
 This ensures that new updates are delivered efficiently while maintaining system stability across environments.

+## 🔒 API Security

+Security is a core component of the Airbnb Clone Project, ensuring that all user data, transactions, and communications remain confidential and tamper-proof.
+The project applies multiple layers of security across authentication, authorization, and data protection to safeguard both hosts and guests.

+### 🧩 Key Security Measures
+1. Authentication

+Implements secure user login and identity verification using JWT (JSON Web Tokens) or session-based authentication.
+Why it matters:
+Prevents unauthorized access and ensures that only verified users can perform actions such as booking properties, adding listings, or leaving reviews.

+2. Authorization

+Controls user permissions based on roles (e.g., host, guest, admin).
+Why it matters:
+Ensures that users can only access resources or perform actions relevant to their roles — for example, guests can book properties but cannot modify property listings owned by other users.

+3. Input Validation and Sanitization

+Validates and sanitizes all user inputs before processing.
+Why it matters:
+Protects the system from common vulnerabilities such as SQL injection, XSS (Cross-Site Scripting), and data corruption caused by malicious input.

+4. Data Encryption

+All sensitive data (like passwords and payment information) is encrypted using industry-standard hashing algorithms (e.g., bcrypt, SHA-256).
+Why it matters:
+Keeps user credentials and financial details secure, even in the event of a database breach.

+5. Rate Limiting

+Restricts the number of API requests a client can make in a given time frame.
+Why it matters:
+Prevents abuse of the system (e.g., brute-force login attempts, denial-of-service attacks) and ensures stable performance for all users.

+6. HTTPS and Secure Communication

+All client-server communications occur over HTTPS, ensuring data is encrypted in transit.
+Why it matters:
+Prevents man-in-the-middle attacks and data interception during communication between users and the server.

+7. Error Handling and Logging

+Implements safe error responses and activity logging for debugging and security monitoring.
+Why it matters:
+Ensures sensitive information is not exposed in API error messages and helps detect suspicious activity in real time.

+### 🛡️ Importance of Security Across the Project

+**User Data Protection:** Safeguards personal information such as emails, passwords, and contact details.

+**Secure Payments:** Prevents fraudulent transactions and ensures trust between guests and hosts.

+**System Integrity:** Protects the platform from malicious users and preserves the reliability of all services.

+**Compliance:** Aligns with best practices for privacy, authentication, and data security standards.

 ## 🧪 **Project Setup**
 1. Clone the repository:
    ```bash